yuchdev/cpp/02_oop_subset/06_exceptions/01_basic_exceptions/README.md

 ### Exception safety

 * Exception safety is a term that is often used in the C++ standard, however, it is not clearly defined
-* Among C++ community, different authors tend to use the term f different things
+* Among C++ community, different authors tend to use the term for different things

 * If an object throw or catch an exception, and still executes its public semantic guarantees, then such an object offers _interface security_